bartverhoevenaxxes/wireguard-demo/README.md

 sudo wg-quick up wg0
 ```

-Ping from your client to your server to check whether your config works.

 ## Option 2: Add client public key via CLI
 Run the following command to add the client public key to the server Wireguard configuration:
 ```
 sudo wg set wg0 peer qhJN/yp/mH319WCNTSCDGmEw527HZz1SOOvST480fVg= allowed-ips 192.168.4.3/32
 ```

+Ping from your client to your server to check whether your config works!